 Hardcoded technology proves to be unadaptable and difficult, if not unfeasible, to modify.
 When expanding platform offerings, the right solution should have the ability to integrate with legacy, new, and future systems alike.

 Advantages for Switching to Composable Solutions – Business Agility, Cost Reductions, Automation, Effectuation Rates, and Member Retention

-Composability directly correlates with relative performance according to Gardner, Inc. The 2022 CIO Agenda: Create an Action Plan to Master Business Composability surveyed 2,387 CIOs and technology executives and found that companies with high composability experienced superior business performance compared to those with a low level of composability.
+Composability directly correlates with relative performance according to Gartner, Inc. The 2022 CIO Agenda: Create an Action Plan to Master Business Composability surveyed 2,387 CIOs and technology executives and found that companies with high composability experienced superior business performance compared to those with a low level of composability.